sedostheatre/sedos.co.uk/input/about/faqs.md

 **Are auditions open to everyone?**

 Absolutely!
 We welcome people of all levels, backgrounds, ages and experience.
+You do not have to be a Sedos member to audition for your shows.

 **How do I find out about auditions?**